 “Here’s an empty one, Anna.
 We’ll sit here.”
 With a sigh, I collapse into the hounds-tooth covered seat opposite my mother.
 I am so tired.
 “You may have to move if another person comes in this compartment,” my mother says wearily, sliding the glass door shut, turning to stack our bags on the metal rack above us.

 I love everything about flying: the not-quite-horizontal folding tray; the astronaut-inspired meals with a taste of salt and cardboard arrayed in molded compartments; the obsolete ashtrays; and the synthetic pillow with the paper-thin blue blanket bundled on each seat.
-I covet the tinny headphones blaring channels of Euro-pop, smooth jazz, Motown, mediocre blues, and Mozart barely drive out the plane’s engines.
-I even eagerly anticipate the braided, butter-flavored pretzels; I relish the way the overhead light casts a direct beam on my small, cramped world where everything I want or need is in an eighteen-inch-square space, thoroughly enamored with the contradiction between the size of the aircraft and the compactness of seats.
+I covet the tinny headphones blaring channels of Euro-pop, smooth jazz, Motown, mediocre blues, and Mozart drive out the plane’s engines.
+I eagerly anticipate the braided, butter-flavored pretzels.
+I relish how the overhead light casts a direct beam on my small, cramped world where everything I want or need is in an eighteen-inch-square space.
+I am enamored with the contradiction between the size of the aircraft and the compactness of seats.

-I impatiently anticipate the taxi down the runway, the gravity-shifting takeoff, and the sight of the curving plane’s silver wings floating miles above a toy city, passing over tiny houses, miniature cars, and trees sprouting from the ground like stalks of broccoli, before the machine’s final climb into the sun behind the clouds.
+I impatiently anticipate the taxi down the runway, the gravity-shifting takeoff, and the sight of the curving plane’s silver wings floating miles above a toy city.
+I watch the wings passing over tiny houses, miniature cars, and trees sprouting from the ground like stalks of broccoli before the machine’s final climb into the sun behind the clouds.
 Most of all, I love picking up my life, traveling to all the unlikely parts of my imagination before setting myself down in another place entirely.

 Clasped between the stars and the moonlight and staring into the inky darkness, I suspect that a plane’s arc over the Atlantic Ocean has defined me from birth.

-Maybe I come from a sea, not a sea shadowed by distant coastlines, but one that reaches to the other side of the earth, cupping its hands around the globe like moonlight.
-A sea of emotion, not intellect, one of baptism and absolution.
-The waters embedded in my blood have shorelines made of chalk, not of prairie grasses or beach sands, the fine crystal texture.
-Rather, I come from a landscape where the soft limestone sighs above the pounding surf with the taste of salt.
+Maybe I come from a sea, not a sea shadowed by distant coastlines, but one that reaches to the other side of the earth, cupping its hands around the globe like moonlight—a sea of emotion, not intellect, one of baptism and absolution.
+The waters embedded in my blood have shorelines made of chalk, not prairie grasses or beach sands, the delicate crystal texture.
+Instead, I come from a landscape where the soft limestone sighs above the pounding surf with the taste of salt.
 At twilight, flocks of seagulls rise in a foggy mist like a handful of confetti thrown into the wind, the cliffs shedding stone morsels into the waves.